 End of US highway 176 |

-The western terminus of US 176 has been in Hendersonville since the beginning in 1926.
+The western terminus of US 176 has been in Hendersonville since the beginning.
 Approaching downtown, initially the highway departed today's routing via the Old Spartanburg Road (which went north on Grove Street and then west on Barnwell Street).
 US 176 ended at Main Street (which carried US 25 at the time).
 This interactive image is looking west on Barnwell:

 |